Librarians and Archivists Forum

 Reporting Relationship and Decision Making

-When the Chief Librarian or Dean receives a recommendation from the Forum, the Chief Librarian or Dean will advise the Forum of the outcome of the recommendation and of the reasons for the outcome.
+When the VPCL or Dean receives a recommendation from the Forum, the VPCL or Dean will advise the Forum of the outcome of the recommendation and of the reasons for the outcome.
 An update to any given recommendation is normally expected at the next meeting.

 Voting and consensus

-When the Co-Chairs determine a need for determining overall member opinion on a given topic, they can do so either by consensus or through a vote.
+When the Co-Chairs identify a need to determine the overall opinion of members on a particular topic, a decision may be reached either by consensus or by voting.

-Consensus decision making will be the primary mains of confirming moving forward with a given recommendation or course of action for the Forum.
-This method will be used by the Co-Chairs in situation where dissent is not expected, such as confirming a course of action already casually agreed upon through group discussion.
-During a call for consensus, members will be asked to speak out if they dissent to the proposed course of action.
-A call for consensus will fail if more than 5% of the voting dissent.
+The primary method for endorsing a recommendation or course of action for the Forum is consensus decision-making.
+The Co-Chairs will use this method in situations where dissent is not expected, such as confirming a course of action already casually agreed upon through group discussion.
+If a consensus call occurs, members must voice their opposition if they disagree with the proposed action.
+Should more than two members (~5% of the voting body) oppose, the consensus call will not pass.

 Operating Norms